-- Enforcement – if the Brussels I Regulation and European Enforcement Order are repealed at the end of the Implementation Period then it may be it may be more difficult to enforce a judgment obtained in a UK jurisdiction in the.
+- Enforcement – if the Brussels I Regulation and European Enforcement Order are repealed at the end of the Implementation Period then it may be it may be more difficult to enforce a judgment obtained in a UK jurisdiction within the EU.

 - Court of Justice of the European Union (CJEU) precedence – UK courts will not be bound by CJEU decisions after the end of the Implementation Period.
 You should bear this in mind if you’re seeking to rely on a CJEU decision.

 - Travel – Restrictions on travel may make it more difficult for international clients to enter the UK for hearings.
 This risk is mitigated somewhat by the rise in remote hearings which the English Courts have embraced well during the Covid19 pandemic.